macmpi/alpine-linux-headless-bootstrap/README.md

 Main execution steps are logged in `/var/log/messages`.

 [^1]: About bundled ssh keys: as this package is essentially intended to **quickly bootstrap** system in order to configure it, it purposely embeds [some ssh keys](https://github.com/macmpi/alpine-linux-headless-bootstrap/tree/main/overlay/etc/ssh) so that bootstrapping is as fast as possible.
-Those (temporary) keys are moved in /tmp, so they will **not be saved/reused** once permanent configuration is set (with or without ssh server voluntarily installed in permanent setup).
+Those (temporary) keys are moved in RAM /tmp, so they will **not be saved/reused** once permanent configuration is set (with or without ssh server voluntarily installed in permanent setup).

 ## How to customize further ?